How to Grow Hydrangeas

 Layering Hydrangeas

 For bigleaf hydrangeas, in summer, dig a trench next to the plant, near a branch that easily reaches beyond the trench.
 Where the branch contacts the soil, remove an inch of the outer bark all around it.
 Bury the bared portion, pinning it with a florist’s pin or a gentle weight, leaving 6 to 12 inches of the end of the branch tip uncovered.
 Water regularly.
-In early spring, the branch should be ready to remove from the mother plant and transplant!
+In early spring, the branch should be ready to be removed from the mother plant and transplanted!

 Growing